 dispensation >> The end times –

-The teachings of the coming kingdom were in the prophets: Isaiah, Jeremiah,
+The teachings of a coming kingdom is written in the prophets: Isaiah, Jeremiah,

-Ezekiel and some of the Minor Prophets: Daniel, Joel and Zechariah.
-Some
+Ezekiel and many of the so-called Minor Prophets: Daniel, Joel and Zechariah

 passages written in these books pertained to Jesus and the age of grace

-(mostly in Isaiah), while other passages referred to the coming Millennium,
+(mostly in the Psalms and Isaiah), while other passages referred to the coming Millennium,

-and still others spoke about a kingdom that would reside in eternity.
+and still others speak about a kingdom that resides in eternity.
 All

-three kingdoms were intermingled with each other, making it difficult to
+three writings of kingdoms were intermingled with each other, making it difficult to

-determine what age to which the writer was referring.
-All the prophets of the
+determine what age the writer was referring.
+The

-Old Testament did this for one good reason, though they spoke about different
+Old Testament prophets wrote this way for one good reason: they were writing about

-God chose, Abraham, became the Kingdom of Israel, and the kingdom that Jesus
+God had chosen, Abraham, became Israel, and the kingdom that Jesus

-started in the age of grace will become the kingdom that will reign in the
+started in the age of grace is the kingdom that will reign in the

-Millennium, and the Millennium will become the seed of an eternal kingdom that
+Millennium, and the Millennium is the seed of an eternal kingdom that

 Eph 1-22,23